 \subsection{Astroparticle experiments}

-High-energy astroparticle experiments measure gamma rays, neutrinos, and cosmic rays from about $10^{12}$\,eV to beyond $10^{20}$\,eV.
-The flux of these particles decreases sharply as a function of energy, according to a power law.
+Astroparticle experiments measure high-energy gamma rays, neutrinos, or cosmic rays, whose flux as a function of energy follows a steeply falling power law.
 Therefore, large apertures are needed for measurements at very high energies.
-This is achieved with ground-based experiments that measure the characteristics of particle showers initiated by the primary particle in the Earth's atmosphere, water bodies, or ice shields.
+This is achieved with ground-based experiments that measure the characteristics of particle showers initiated by the primary projectile in the Earth's atmosphere, water bodies or ice shields.

-The properties of the primary particle can be inferred from the observed features of the particle shower.
-The direction of the projectile is inferred from the arrival times of shower particles at ground-level detectors.
-The energy can be derived either by integrating the longitudinal energy deposition profile in the atmosphere -- a nearly model-independent technique -- or by counting the number of particles at observer level.
-The latter method requires a detailed simulation of the particle cascade in order to calibrate the number of particles at ground against the primary energy.
+The properties of the primary projectile are inferred from the observed features of the particle shower.
+The direction of the projectile is inferred from the arrival times of shower particles at ground level detectors.
+The energy is derived from integration of the energy deposition profile in the atmosphere, which is a nearly model-independent technique, or from the number of particles at the ground level.
+The latter requires a detailed simulation of the particle cascade to obtain a calibration curve from the simulation.